HamidrezaAmz/MagicalNews/README.md

 As you see we have 3 main layers: **Presentation** , **Domain**, **Data**

 - **Presentation or APP**: A layer that interacts with the UI, mainly Android Stuff like Activities, Fragments, ViewModel, etc. It would include both domain and data layers.
-- **Domain**: Contains the business logic of the application.
-It is the individual and innermost module.
-It’s a complete java module.
+- **Domain**: The domain layer contains all the use cases of your application.
-- **Data**: It includes the domain layer.
-It would implement the interface exposed by domain layer and dispenses data to app
+- **Data**: This has all the repositories which the domain layer can use.
+This layer exposes a data source API to outside classes.

 ## Network API